Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 Interaction Mechanisms

-To enable immersive and natural interactions in digital content, Spatial Computing leverages various input systems.
+To enable natural interactions with digital content, Spatial Computing leverages various input systems.
 These include: controller input, hand tracking input and eye tracking input.

 Controller Input